-Whether it's an errand or an extended ride, it's nice to have Beau in the car with you.
-Many dogs enjoy a car ride, but it can be too much of a good thing.
-Knowing when he needs a break and when you should travel solo is good for both of you.
+Whether it's a short errand or you're traveling with your dog in a car long distance, it's nice to have your dog with you.
+Many dogs enjoy a car ride, but there are some things to consider to make sure it is a safe and enjoyable ride for everyone.
+Knowing when your pup needs a break and when you should leave him at home and travel solo is good for both of you.

 Long car rides with dogs

 When taking a quick trip that is less than an hour, you don't need to worry about taking breaks.
 However, when planning how to drive long distance with a dog, it is important to consider how long your dog can ride in a car.
 When you go on a road trip, it is likely that you will need to stop for gas, snacks, and bathroom breaks.
 Your dog will also need these breaks as well, not just for the bathroom and water but also to break up the tedium of a long ride.

 So, how long can a dog stay in the car?
 It really depends on your dog.
 In general, adult, potty-trained dogs can ride for three to four hours before needing a break.
 However, younger puppies and elderly dogs may need a break every hour since they have less control over their bladder.

 When you stop, make sure you are in a safe location away from traffic and that you keep your dog on a leash.
 In addition to allowing your dog time to stretch his legs and take a bathroom break, make sure he has a chance to drink water.

 In general, dogs love to jump in the car and take a trip with you whether you are going to the park or heading to visit a friend.
 However, some dogs find car trips very stressful.
 This could be due to a bad experience or because they get motion sickness.